arrow-kt/arrow/arrow-docs/docs/docs/patterns/glossary/README.md

 }
 ```

 This interface extends `Functor` for the value `F` of `ListKW`.
 We use an annotation processor `@instance` to generate an object out of an interface with all the default methods already defined, and to add that method to the global typeclass instance lookup.
-The interface has to be named after the datatype + typeclass + the word `Instance`.
+See that we respect the naming convention of datatype + typeclass + the word `Instance`.

 ```kotlin
 @instance